scottpdawson/scottpdawson/pages/writing.md

 {% pictureRt "/images/2019/06/cover-ipad-mock-e1561109317865.png", "The Art of Working Remotely" %}

-[The Art of Working Remotely](https://artofworkingremotely.com/book/) is about my experience working from home for 21+ years.
+[The Art of Working Remotely](https://artofworkingremotely.com/book/) is about my experience working from home since 1998.
+That's {% yearsRemoteWorking %} years.
 Here's a brief description of the book:

 > _People aren’t typically taught how to thrive in a distributed workplace.
 Sure, they formally study to learn a specific occupation: design, marketing, sales, development, finance, law, or education.
 But can they perform that occupation at a high level when they’re not physically with other people?
 Remote workers have to learn on their own.
 If you work from home, a coworking space, or coffee shop, this book is for you.
 The author’s anecdotes about his 21-year remote work journey will inform and entertain you.
 Discover how to set up a quality workspace.
 Learn the behaviors and practices that contribute to remote worker success.
 You, too, can thrive in a distributed workplace._